Quantum-memory-assisted on-demand microwave-optical transduction: Supplementary Note 7 -- Remarks on the definition of area-normalized efficiency

 where $N_L$ is the number of converted photons.
 The mean MW intensity is:

 Therefore, we find an intensity-to-intensity efficiency $\eta_{ii}$

-under the condition \(S_I = S_M\).
-In this case, we establish the linear relationship between MW intensity (\(I_M\)) and source power, along with the averaged cross-section (\(S_I\)).
-By substituting \(S_M = S_I\) into Eq.(S26), we precisely tune the average MW photon number \(\bar{N}\) from 0.1 to 130 by adjusting the MW source power.
+under the condition \(A_R = A_L\).
+In this case, we establish the linear relationship between MW intensity (\(I_M\)) and source power, along with the averaged cross-section (\(A_L\)).
+By substituting \(A_L = A_R\) into Supplementary Equation (27), we precisely tune the average MW photon number \(\bar{N}\) from 0.1 to 130 by adjusting the MW source power.

-It demonstrated that the ASE remains a practical physical metric for characterizing the conversion efficiency in free-space configurations, although the interaction region is substantially subwavelength for the MW fields.
-As experimentally demonstrated in Ref.\cite{Borowka2024}, the measured ASE in their system agrees with theoretical expectations.
-Similarly, in our experimental setup, the measured ASE aligns closely with the theoretical derivation detailed in Supplementary Section I. The possible reasons are as follows.
-The ASE defined here is equivalent to the flux-density method.
-To precisely determine the flux-density in the experiment, the atomic ensemble resides in the far-field region, where the MW can be treated as a plane wave with a highly uniform and stable electric field.
+It demonstrated that the area-normalized efficiency remains a practical physical metric for characterizing the conversion efficiency in free-space configurations, although the interaction region is substantially subwavelength for the MW fields.
+As experimentally demonstrated in Ref.\cite{Borowka2024}, the measured $\eta_\mathrm{I}$ in their system agrees with theoretical expectations.
+Similarly, in our experimental setup, the measured $\eta_\mathrm{I}$ aligns closely with the theoretical derivation detailed in Supplementary Note 1.